Zakia Hussein: Police Career in Somalia

 In 2012, Zakia Hussein relocated to Somalia and began working as a program manager at the Heritage Institute think-tank in Mogadishu.
 She soon joined the Somali Police Force as the Director of Community Policing in 2014, becoming the first female to ever be appointed as a departmental director in the force.
 She also served as head of policy planning and in charge of designing and overseeing the implementation of the National Intelligence & Security Agency's intelligence and institutional reform policy.

 During her tenure in the police force, Hussein survived two assassination attempts and faced deep-rooted sexism and condescension in the male-dominated institution.
 However, she persevered and in 2018, she was promoted to Brigadier General and appointed as the Deputy Police Commissioner, becoming the first female to reach both milestones in the history of Somalia's security forces.
 She continued to push for institutional reform and public-police relations, using her position to bring the public and the security agencies closer together.
 In 2021, she established the first all-female armed special forces unit in Somalia, further demonstrating her commitment to empowering women in the country.

-Challenges and Achievements
+Challenges and achievements

-Zakia Hussein's achievements have not come without challenges.
-She has worked tirelessly to build public trust in the police force following allegations of abuse, corruption, rape, and exploitation.
+Zakia Hussein worked to build public trust in the police force following allegations of abuse, corruption, rape, and exploitation.
 She has also fought deeply rooted stereotypes against women in Somalia, becoming a role model for women in the force and the entire female population of Somalia.

 Zakia Hussein Ahmed has become a trailblazer for women in Somalia's security forces, breaking down barriers and advocating for institutional reform and public-police relations.
 Her dedication to serving her country has inspired many and cemented her place as a role model for women across Somalia.